michaeleverettmann/THBI_MCMC/functions/misc/for_seizmo/readme.txt

 These are some seizmo functions.
-We cannot simply add seizmo to the path, as it overwrites builtin function names and breaks Matlab.
-So, pick and choose just the seizmo functions we need and put them here.
+We cannot simply add all of seizmo to the path, as it overwrites builtin function names and breaks Matlab.
+For certain functions, I just moved the seizmo functions here.